-We’ve already provided you our 6 tips for choosing a real estate agent.
+We’ve already provided you with our 6 tips for choosing a real estate agent.
 Now, we want to take it a step further.
 Below we’ve drafted some best practices (and sample questions!) that should help you better identify who you’d like to work with.

-First, a reminder of where to begin: How to find an agent.
+Reminder: How to find an agent.

 - Search for someone top-rated in your area – It’s surprisingly easy to find real estate agent reviews online via search engines like Google, Yelp, and Angie’s List.